Macular Hole Versus Macular Degeneration

 - Certain eye conditions.

 Macular holes can be associated with various eye conditions.
-While not a specific cause of macular holes, these eye conditions increase a person's chance of developing a macular hole.
-These are known as macular hole risk factors.
-They include some of the following conditions:
+While not a specific cause, these eye conditions increase a person's chance of developing a macular hole.
+These are known as risk factors, and include some of the following conditions:

-There are three stages to a macular hole based on its size, location, and severity:
+There are three macular hole stages, based on its size, location, and severity:

 - Foveal detachment (stage I)